kemalelmizan/kemalelmizan/README.md

 - 💬 Ask me about my day.
 - 📫 How to reach me: send email to [kemal@elmizan.com](mailto:kemal@elmizan.com)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: updating this README.md is counted in the contribution green boxes, but does not show up in contribution activity.
+- ⚡ Fun fact: updating this README.md is counted in contribution activity.